 619. Requirements for the depressurisation of the primary circuit during severe reactor accidents are given in Section 10 of STUK Regulation STUK Y/1/2018, and in Guide YVL B.5, chapter 4.4.
 [2019-09-02]

 7 Documents to be submitted to STUK

-710. An assessment on the effects of the planned modification to plant behaviour during transient and accidents, and a summary of design analysis results shall be provided a part of the conceptual plan required for modifications to an operating nuclear power plant's systems in safety classes 1, 2 and 3.
+710. An assessment on the effects of the planned modification to plant behaviour during transient and accidents, and a summary of design analysis results shall be provided as part of the conceptual plan required for modifications to an operating nuclear power plant’s systems important to safety.
 Analyses verifying the acceptability of the technical solutions shall be provided as part of the pre-inspection documentation.
+[2019-09-02]

 8 Regulatory oversight by the Radiation and Nuclear Safety Authority

 801. During the decision-in-principle phase, STUK reviews the suitability analysis provided with the application for a decision-in-principle and the description of calculation methods used in the transient and accident analyses presented in it.
 STUK draws up a preliminary safety assessment based on the review.
 [2013-11-15]

 802. STUK reviews the preliminary safety analysis report provided with the construction licence application and the transient and accident analyses contained in it, as well as the validation of the calculation methods used.
 STUK draws up a safety assessment based on the review.
 [2013-11-15]

 803. STUK reviews the final safety analysis report provided with the operating licence application and the transient and accident analyses contained in it, as well as the validation of the calculation methods used.
 STUK draws up a safety assessment based on the review.
 [2013-11-15]